 The more control the client has over the work, the more likely it is that the relationship would be seen as one of employment rather than consultancy.

-Consequences for failing to correctly account for tax and National Insurance contributions can be significant, and employer should be taking steps, and if necessary professional advice, before April 2020 to ensure they are not at risk.
+Consequences for failing to correctly account for tax and National Insurance contributions can be significant, and employers should be taking steps, and if necessary professional advice, before April 2021 to ensure they are not at risk.

 HMRC has published new draft guidelines in its Employment Status Manual (ESM) which includes information on how Status Determination Statements (SDS) apply and information on what constitutes ‘reasonable care’ in making an SDS.
 Examples of behaviour that would indicate a company has taken reasonable care include seeking professional advice and making a new SDS should the workers working practices change.
 Examples of behaviour that would not constitute reasonable care has been taken include determining that every worker who provides their services through an intermediary is caught by the off-payroll rules without any consideration to the specific facts of each individual case.